Is a dairy-free diet healthy?

 What does the NHS offer?

-The NHS can offer the following tests to try to get to the bottom of a potential allergy or intolerance:
+The NHS can offer the following for food allergy testing and other allergen testing to try to get to the bottom of a potential allergy or intolerance:

 Blood tests called radioallergosorbent testing (RAST) can also be undertaken.
 This measures levels of IgE immunity proteins in response to specific substances you could be allergic to.